RaunakSeksaria/mapcode-viz/main.typ

     (name: "Raunak Seksaria (2023113019)", email: "raunak.seksaria@research.iiit.ac.in", affiliation: "IIIT Hyderabad"), ),
   abstract: [
-    Recursion modeling in the `mapcode` framework.
+    Recursion modeling in the `mapcode` framework for A5 of course Principles of Programming Languages (POPL) 2025 at IIIT Hyderabad.
   ],
   keywords: ("Mapcode", "Recursion", "Programming"),
   date: datetime.today().display()